 Propane heaters are more environmentally-friendly than electric heaters.
 Long known as the green energy, propane uses less fuel, and the heater generally lasts longer due to higher durability.

 One problem with propane is safety.
 Propane canisters can prove to be an issue if knocked or pierced.
 Equally, unvented propane heaters are dangerous inside.
+So make sure to use a vented propane heater when inside if possible.
 Carbon monoxide poisoning can be a real risk if propane is not burnt efficiently and with enough oxygen.
 Ensuring that your propane heater has the mechanisms to detect this, will help to prevent it from occurring.

 How Do You Choose a Propane Heater?